 It's been from this perch where I've gotten the greatest sense of Redbones simply by watching nearly a hundred orders being prepped and dispatched.
 Some of the plates looked so fantastic that I wished they were mine.
 Some plates made me glad they weren't mine.
 Most looked somewhere between good and just okay.
 So on the same night, quality varies significantly from plate to plate.
 Maybe you'll get lucky.
 Maybe you won't.

-The good news: As always, it's a fun place.
-The beer selection is among the best in the city.
-The artwork in the downstairs room is cool.
+As always, Redbones is a fun place.
+The beer selection is arguably the best among barbecue joints in greater Boston.
+The atmosphere is lively and loud.
 The management and staff, through seemingly laid-back, are very customer oriented (you can substitute sides, get extra sauces, etc.).
 And the barbecue is real, which isn't always the case for a joint of this vintage.